dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Model Structure

 This interactive model is a structured Excel **spreadsheet**.
- * Rows represent the components of an interactive water budget for a combined Lake Powell-Lake Mead system.
+ * **Rows** represent the components of an interactive water budget for a combined Lake Powell-Lake Mead system.
 Interactive means the players enter some components (political/management decisions) of the water budget.
 The different types of components (cell fill) are:
    * **Physical watershed data** (Green fill, black text)
       * Reservoir evaporation rates.
 	  * Current Lake Powell and Lake Mead storage.
 	  * Natural inflow to Lake Powell.
-	  * Grand Canyon Tributary flow.
+	  * Grand Canyon tributary flow.
 	  * Lake Havasu / Lake Parker evaporation and evapotranspiration.
 	  * Natural inflow between Hoover Dam and Imperial Dam.
-   * **Individual political (player) Flex account decisions** (Light peach fill, black text) such as:
+   * **Individual political (player) Flex account decisions** (Light peach fill, black text):
       * Water consumption and conservation.
-	  * Water purchases or sales.
+	  * Water purchases or sales: volumes and payments.
 	* **Joint political (player) decisions** (Orange fill, white text):
       * Add more parties or stakeholders.
 	  * Split existing reservoir storage among parties.
 	  * Split future inflows among parties.
 	  * Raise or lower the level of the shared, reserve account.
-      * Physically split combined storage between Lake Powell and Lake Mead
+      * Physically split combined storage between Lake Powell and Lake Mead.
-   * Calculations (Grey fill), and
+   * **Calculations** (Grey fill), and
-   * Facilitation steps (White fill).
+   * **Facilitation** steps (White fill).
- * Columns represent years.
-Each year has a etween Lake Powell and Lake Mead), Natural flow between Hoover Dam and the US-Mexico boarder.
+ * **Columns represent years**.
+Players play year-by-year.
+For example, specify hydrology.
+Players make choices.
 Results from the end of one year carry on to the beginning of the next year.

 **Model Uncertainties**:
  * Hydrologic: A facillitator or player(s) choose each year's basin natural flows.